Georgekemk/Educopter/README.md

 ├── hardware/
 ├── BOM/
 └── flying/
+├── Future Research/
 ```

 Each section contains documentation and files required for a specific stage of the project.
+The future research section summarises the Linux board specific porting for ArduPilot, and gives some examples of future projects that can build from the EDUCOPTER platform.

 ---